AnaZonia/moon_notes/000 Ana Did Science Today.md

 get number of years of disturbance and deforestation before regrowth

+Brian's delays make sense, but another thing I want to do this week is to think of how to implement different functional forms depending on what I observe with the data.
+Beginning slowly.

+also SLOPE and mapbiomas fire/FRP while we're at it!

 ## 30/09, Mon - Writing and coding
 - Ask Fiona about applying to PGSS Travel Awards